 Sat 16 March, 2pm - 4pm

-Children & Families came to Arts Catalyst to hunt for tiny microscopic creatures called Water Bears and then made their own USB microscope allowing them to see their bear-like figure.
+Children & Families come to Arts Catalyst to hunt for tiny microscopic creatures called Water Bears and then make their own USB microscope allowing them to see their bear-like figure.

 KiiCs (Knowledge Incubation in Innovation and Creation for Science) is a 3-year European Commission-funded project.